 COVID Safety Measures & FAQs

-What safety and sanitation measures will you have in place for visitors?
+What safety and sanitation measures are in place for visitors?

-To ensure the safety of our staff and visitors, the DMA has implemented a range of new or increased health and sanitation guidelines and protocols, including:
+To ensure the safety of our staff and visitors, the DMA has implemented a range of health and sanitation guidelines and protocols, including:

 A thorough cleaning and sanitization of all public spaces, particularly high-touch areas (for example, bathrooms, elevators, door handles, railings), is performed multiple times per day.
 Anti-microbial tape has been added to high touch surfaces including but not limited to, building entry/exit door handles, restroom door and flush handles, elevator buttons (where practical) and other surfaces as appropriate.The Museum also brings in a significant amount of outside air.
 We use high-efficiency particulate air (HEPA) filters for both our pre-filters and main filters throughout the facility.